 Making homemade butter is quick, easy and fun.
 This simple recipe will have you making your own in minutes.

-One of the highlights from my recent visit to the River Cottage was making my own butter in the cookery school.
+I recently visited The River Cottage and one of the highlights was making my own butter in the cookery school.
 It’s something I’ve had on my list to try for a long time, I just hadn’t got around to it (there are a lot of things on my list like that!).

 It turns out that making your own butter is really easy, you simply over whip double cream until it has separated, squeeze out the excess liquid, season and pop it into the fridge.

 Since I got back and told Daniel (who’s 5) that I’d been making butter he’s been asking to make it with me.
 However, he’s not a fan of my (sensible) way of making it.
 When I told him I’d been making butter he asked how I had done it.
 He then happily announced that he knew another way – if you put milk (he meant cream) into a jar and run around then it’ll turn to butter.
 I asked where he’d learnt it expecting it was something they’d shown him at school, only to be told that he’d learnt it from Thomas the Tank Engine!